Are you a fan of both racing and YouTube? If so, we have the perfect series for you.

 We love seeing YouTubers getting the support of outside companies to help achieve their goals!

 6. Guests wear drunk goggles during their second lap

-The concept of the series features around the idea that guests must race around a track.
-The first lap sees them taking on the course as they normally would, without any form of impairment.
+On their first lap, each guest takes on the course normally, without any form of impairment.
 However, what makes this series so unique is they must race the second lap whilst wearing drunk goggles.
-It’s this aspect that makes Matt so excited about the series:
+It’s this aspect that makes Matt so excited about the series.

-“[My] favourite part behind the scenes is when the guests try out the drunk goggles for the first time, which is normally to make sure they fit around [their] head correctly.
+“[My] favourite part behind the scenes is when the guests try out the drunk goggles for the first time,” he says, “which is normally to make sure they fit around [their] head correctly.
 Their reactions to how it affects their depth perception and vision is always hilarious.
 For example, to test out of the goggles, I usually throw a small ball for them to catch, which 90% of the time never works.”